29 July 2010

 Am I alone in finding the “For the journey” television commercials for Lloyds TSB (early example above) nauseating?
 I would dislike these ads whichever brand they were for.
-But the fact they’re for Lloyds — a brand which like BP has become somewhat toxic of late — makes me want to throw up every time they come on telly.
+But the fact they’re for Lloyds — a brand which like BP has become somewhat toxic of late — makes me queasy every time they come on telly.

 The animated campaign features members of a long-nosed family going on a train-ride through various stages of their lives.
 The ad characterizes Lloyds as a powerful locomotive, pulling its passengers wherever they want to get in life, a caring bank that will stand by them through thick and thin.